 Each of the stories types has a slightly different approach, but the overall message of character, goal, struggle, and overcoming is present in all of them.
 Let’s explore each of these more to see which stories would best support you and your mission.

 The Origin Story

-According to dictionary.com an origin stories is defined as:
+According to dictionary.com, an origin story is defined as:

 noun. a backstory, or established background narrative, that informs the identity and motivations of heroes and villains in a comic book or similar fictional work: The superhero’s origin story begins with a tragic accident that left him scarred, but also resulted in his supernatural powers.

 Okay – obviously this may seem a little dramatic but the idea is the same.
 The origin story is important because it communicates how something came to be.
 Origin story humanizes a business or mission.
 People don’t want to relate to a corporation, full of spreadsheets, facts, and dates, they want to connect with other humans.
 Whether you are communicating to donors, employees, investors, or the general public, including an origin story is important because it makes the organization more relatable.